nickbakeruvic/full-mern-stack-app/README.md

 ```

 *Note: All API routes in `full-mern-stack-app/client/pages/*.js` will need to be prepended with `localhost:1337` assuming the node server is hosted on port 1337 of your localhost.
 e.g. `await fetch('/api/journals)` should become `await fetch('http://localhost:1337/api/journals'`.
-Additionally, lines 13 and 144-147 will need to be removed (as there are no static files to serve).*
+Additionally, lines 13 and 144-147 of `full-mern-stack-app/server/index.js` will need to be removed (as there are no static files to serve).*